Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Data analysis

 \subsection{Event selection}

 Near the 0.7 keV energy threshold, the majority of detected signals are from PMT-induced noise events, which populate both single-hit and multiple-hit crystals spectra.
-A single-hit event is classified when only one crystal detects two coincident signals in its PMTs, and no other hits are observed in the LS within a 8 $\mu$s window, or other crystals within a 4$\mu$s window.
+A single-hit event is classified when only one crystal detects two coincident signals in its PMTs, and no other hits are observed in the LS within a 8 $\mu$s window, or other crystals within a 4 $\mu$s window.
 A multiple-hit event is determined when hits are observed in two or more crystals, or in the LS and in at least one crystal, satisfying the coincidence time windows mentioned above.
-Due to the low cross-section expected for the WIMP-electron interaction, the probability of a WIMP hitting multiple electrons is negligible.
+Due to the low cross section expected for the DM-electron interaction, the probability of a DM particle hitting multiple electrons is negligible.
 Thus, only single-hit events were considered in this analysis.